darwinia-network/darwinia2.0-data-server/README.md

 # darwinia2.0-data-server

-A server that provides various services related to Darwinia.
+A server that provides various data related to Darwinia.

 # APIs